y3jian/data_platform_case_study/README.md

 This project mimicks many of the problems faced in ETL pipelines.
 Data cleaning is a crucial step to show data consitencies and standardization.

-💻 Tech Stack: Pyhton, Pandas library
+💻 Tech Stack: Python, Pandas library